 The screenshot shows the Citrix ADC VPX (1000) interface.
 The top navigation bar includes Dashboard, Configuration, Reporting, Documentation, and Downloads.
 The Configuration tab is selected.
 The left sidebar, under the Traffic Management section, has 'Load Balancing' and 'Servers' highlighted with red boxes.
-The main content area is titled 'Servers 0' and shows an 'Add' button highlighted with a red box.
-Below it is a search bar and a table with columns for NAME, STATE, and IPADDRESS / DOMAIN.
-The table displays 'No items'.
+The main content area shows a 'Servers' list with a count of 0.
+A red box highlights the 'Add' button.
+Below the table, there is a search bar and columns for NAME, STATE, and IPADDRESS / DOMAIN.